 Fine Arts Scholarships

 All fine arts scholarships have an annual value of $2,500 and are renewable for up to four years.
 The total renewable value of the fine arts scholarships is $10,000.
-All fine arts scholarships require an audition or review of a portfolio.
-We encourage students to indicate their interest in our fine arts programs by scheduling auditions or submitting portfolios by January 20, 2020.
-All auditions must be completed or portfolios submitted by February 17, 2020 for scholarship consideration.
+Each award requires an audition or review of a portfolio.
+Students interested in applying for scholarships in the fine arts must submit a scholarship application or schedule an audition by the Priority Deadline of December 1, with a final deadline of February 1.
+All fine arts auditions must be completed or portfolios submitted by March 1, 2022 for scholarship consideration.

 Special Interest Awards

 Wittenberg recognizes individual talents, experiences and passions through special interest awards in chemistry, community engagement, entrepreneurship, environmental science and leadership.
 These awards require a separate application.